lemmih/lhc/README.md

-# The Luxurious Haskell Compiler.
+# The LLVM Haskell Compiler.

 LHC is an optimizing Haskell compiler.